-- Why does your organisation engage in responsible investment? - What is your organisation's overall approach to responsible investment, and what major responsible investment commitment(s) have you made?
+Why does your organisation engage in responsible investment?

+• What is your organisation's overall approach to responsible investment, and what major responsible investment commitment(s) have you made?

-We believe that the incorporation of ESG into our investment and business processes delivers stronger ESG outcomes and is in the best interests of Loftus Peak's stakeholders.
-It is important we consider and integrate ESG factors into our investment approach as they have the potential to impact the long-term sustainability of companies in our investment universe.
+We believe that the incorporation of ESG into Loftus Peak's investment and business processes delivers stronger ESG outcomes and is in the best interests of Loftus Peak's stakeholders.
+It is important to consider and integrate ESG factors into the investment approach as they have the potential to impact the long-term sustainability of companies in the Loftus Peak investment universe.

-The Loftus Peak investment process incorporates qualitative and quantitative ESG considerations in our stock selection and portfolio construction.
-We apply negative screens to a range of industry sectors, incorporate ESG risk as an input to stock valuation and seek alignments between our investment thematics and the Sustainable Development Goals ("SDGs").
-Once invested, we continue to monitor for these considerations as well as engaging in stewardship activities such as voting on shareholder resolutions and active engagement with companies in relation to ESG issues or disclosures.
-We collaborate on ESG matters with other investors and market participants, including through membership of the Responsible Investment Association Australasia (RIAA).
+The Loftus Peak investment process incorporates qualitative and quantitative ESG considerations into stock selection and portfolio construction.
+Negative screens are applied to a range of industry sectors, incorporate ESG risk as an input to stock valuation and seek alignments between Loftus Peak's investment thematics and the Sustainable Development Goals ("SDGs").
+Once invested, these considerations continue to be monitored as well as engaging in stewardship activities such as voting on shareholder resolutions and active direct engagement with companies in relation to ESG issues or disclosures.
+Loftus Peak collaborate on ESG matters with other investors and market participants, including through membership of the Responsible Investment Association Australasia (RIAA).